Chandler Fashion Center

 Chandler Fashion Center is a regional shopping center located in the city of Chandler, Arizona, and is the second largest mall in the Phoenix metropolitan area.
 The mall is owned by Macerich and was developed by Westcor a former subsidiary of Macerich.
-The current anchors are Dillard's, Scheels All Sports (Coming 2023), Macy's and Harkins Theatres.
-Some premier retailers in the mall include H&M, lululemon, Apple, Urban Outfitters and Express.
-The mall is located on Chandler Boulevard at the northwest corner of Price Road and Loop 202 (the SanTan Freeway).
+The mall features Dillard's, Scheels, Macy's as well as a Harkins Theatres.
+The mall is located on the northwest corner of the AZ Loop 101 (Price) and AZ Loop 202 (SanTan) but can also be accessed from Chandler Boulevard.
 Chandler Fashion Center serves as a transit center for Valley Metro Bus.

 Sales at Chandler Fashion Center are more than $600 per square foot, which is well above the national average of $392 per square foot.

 Layout

-Chandler Fashion Center is unique among most indoor shopping centers in its design.
-The mall layout is designed like the letter "A" with the food court as the top point.
-All of the indoor mall shops radiate out into 3 wings from the food court.
-The mall features stone columns, marble floors and large skylights all incorporated in a modern, yet contemporary design.
+Chandler Fashion Center is designed like the letter "A" with the food court as the top point.
+All of the indoor mall shops radiate out into three wings from the food court.
+The mall features stone columns, marble floors and large skylights all incorporated in a modern contemporary design.
 The mall is also a showcase of Arizona scenery courtesy of Arizona Highways.
 Large photographic murals of the Grand Canyon, Sedona and Arizona's Sonoran Desert are displayed on walls at the ends of each wing as well as certain outdoor entrances to the mall.

 Adjacent to the food court entrance of the mall is an outdoor entertainment and dining plaza called The Village.
-The entertainment and dining options at The Village include the Harkins Theatres, Escape the Room, The Old Spaghetti Factory, Buffalo Wild Wings and BJ's Restaurant & Brewhouse.
+The entertainment and dining options at The Village include the Harkins Theatres, Escape the Room, and Buffalo Wild Wings.
 A popular attraction of the outdoor plaza used to be the Dancing Waters fountain featuring a display of water, lights and music.
 The fountains were later demolished in the Summer of 2014 and renovated into a picnic area that featured patio seating, lawn areas, and a children's splash pad.

-Surrounding the mall there are many large retail centers including Chandler Festival, Chandler Gateway, Chandler Village Center and the Boulevard Shops at Chandler Fashion Center.
+Over the years, restaurants in The Village started to close such as Kona Grill, California Pizza Kitchen, Starbucks, Sir Vesa's, BJ's Restaurant & Brewhouse, and most recently The Old Spaghetti Factory.
+These closures left The Village at a 33% occupancy.
+Surrounding the mall there are many large retail centers including Chandler Festival, Chandler Gateway, Chandler Village Center and the Boulevard Shops at Chandler Fashion Center, all of which Westcor used to own.